By “Pointing Our Souls to Christ,” we gain divine help and develop a closeness to Him that strengthens us on our journey to our Heavenly home.

-Choose to keep God's commandments—always—and stay out of Satan's territory.
-You are promised safety and peace if you stay on the Lord's side of the line.
+Choose to keep God's commandments and stay out of Satan's territory.
+We are promised safety and peace on the Lord's side of the line.

 As we become the most worthy versions of ourselves and strive to lift others, the Lord will be able to use us to build His kingdom.